 - Recommends sites during the site feasibility and site selection process

-- Conducts pre-study visit as appropriate
+- Conducts pre-study visits as appropriate

-- Conducts initiation visits to ensure Investigator and site personnel receive adequate protocol specific training before site activation
+- Conducts initiation visits to ensure Investigator and site personnel receive adequate protocol-specific training before site activation

 - Reviews site activities and quality through on-site and off-site visits.
-Conducts monitoring activities and ensures safety and protection of study subjects as per the monitoring plan, BMS procedural documents, protocol, ICH/GCP Guidelines, and other local regulations as applicable
+Conducts monitoring activities and ensures the safety and protection of study subjects as per the monitoring plan, BMS procedural documents, protocol, ICH/GCP Guidelines, and other local regulations as applicable

 - Perform Unblinded Site Monitor activities to protect the blind of the study by acting as secondary monitoring source separate from the blinded monitor.

 - While monitoring demonstrates the ability to use data to assess risks, identify issues and make appropriate decisions.

 - Serve as a point of contact for Sites.

 - Performs site closure activities when all required protocol visits and follow-ups are completed